 buildings built before 1950.
-Often outdated building standards inhibit the use of new materials, and technological improvement is mainly done through renovation and retrofitting of existing infrastructure with a very low rate of replacement (London, the region of Jadranska Hrvatska in Croatia, Heidelberg in Germany).
-In this sense, several instances of best practice can be pointed out, such as the referendum for the remunicipalization of the energy distribution grids in Hamburg, and in Barcelona (along with other movements for the remunicipalization of basic public services such as water, energy, or currently free transport in Dunkirk and Tallinn).
+Often outdated building standards inhibit the use of new materials, and technological improvement is mainly done through renovation and retrofitting of existing infrastructure with a very low rate of replacement (London,193 the region of Jadranska Hrvatska in Croatia,194 Heidelberg in Germany195).
+In this sense, several instances of best practice can be pointed out, such as the referendum for the remunicipalization of the energy distribution grids in Hamburg,196 and in Barcelona197 (along with other movements for the remunicipalization of basic public services such as water, energy, or currently free transport in Dunkirk198 and Tallinn199).

-Likewise, several LRGs throughout Europe are getting at least 70% of their electricity from renewable sources such as hydro, geothermal, solar and wind, having abandoned other sources such as coal or lignite (from the Nordic countries - Reykjavík, Gladsaxe Kommune, Oslo, Bærum Kommunev, Arendal - and Switzerland - Basel, Nyon - to Portugal - Porto, Fafe, Moita, Cascais -, Italy - Oristano, Bolzano - and Romania - Alba-Iulia).
+Likewise, several LRGs throughout Europe are getting at least 70% of their electricity from renewable sources such as hydro, geothermal, solar and wind, having abandoned other sources such as coal or lignite (from the Nordic countries - Reykjavík, Gladsaxe Kommune, Oslo, Bærum Kommunev, Arendal - and Switzerland - Basel, Nyon - to Portugal - Porto, Fafe, Moita, Cascais -, Italy - Oristano, Bolzano - and Romania - Alba-Iulia).200

-Additionally, with the support of the Eastern Europe Energy Efficiency and Environment Partnership or E5P, district heating projects have been implemented in several cities in Ukraine (Zhytomyr, Ternopil, Lviv), and Moldova (Balti), solid waste projects have been developed in Belarus (Puhovichi) and Ukraine (Lviv), and energy efficiency projects in public buildings have taken place in Ukraine (Ivano-Frankivsk, Chernivtsi, Zhytomy) and in Moldova (Chisinau), amongst many others.
+Additionally, with the support of the Eastern Europe Energy Efficiency and Environment Partnership or E5P,201 district heating projects have been implemented in several cities in Ukraine (Zhytomyr, Ternopil, Lviv), and Moldova (Balti), solid waste projects have been developed in Belarus (Puhovichi) and Ukraine (Lviv), and energy efficiency projects in public buildings have taken place in Ukraine (Ivano-Frankivsk, Chernivtsi, Zhytomy) and in Moldova (Chisinau), amongst many others.

-Cities and regions in Europe are also fostering sustainable mobility to reduce CO2 emissions and improve air quality in urban areas.
-Transport and mobility today count for almost one quarter of Europe's greenhouse gas (GHG) emissions and the demand is still increasing.
+Cities and regions in Europe are also fostering sustainable mobility to reduce CO, emissions and improve air quality in urban areas.202 Transport and mobility today count for almost one quarter of Europe's greenhouse gas (GHG) emissions and the demand is still increasing.
 The EU created a Strategy for Low Emission Mobility in 2016, together with the 'Europe on the move' package.
-Several measures aimed at increasing the sustainability of European transport systems have been adopted.
+203 Several measures aimed at increasing the sustainability of European transport systems have been adopted.
 The strategy mainly targets the reduction of GHG emissions and incentives to drive the market towards clean mobility.
-At the city level, trafficfree zones have been designated in London, Lyon and Madrid; and car-free days in Paris, congestion-charging schemes in London and car, motorbike and bike-sharing systems in Milan, are all a reality.
+At the city level, trafficfree zones have been designated in London,204 Lyon205 and Madrid;206 and car-free days in Paris,207 congestion-charging schemes in London208 and car, motorbike and bike-sharing systems in Milan, 209 are all a reality.
 In Copenhagen the first 'bicycle highway' allows commuters to connect the central district with the periphery by bike.
-The region of Lombardy (Italy) has also contributed through the development of electric car-charging points.
-The French region Auvergne Rhône-Alpes has set up a Zero Emission Valley programme.
+The region of Lombardy210 (Italy) has also contributed through the development of electric car-charging points.
+The French region Auvergne Rhône-Alpes has set up a Zero Emission Valley programme.211

 Waste management strategies are also crucial to improve environmental sustainability (SDG 12.5) and citizens' quality of life.
-Some innovative examples are the household waste selective collection as a pilot project in a neighbourhood in Barcelona, the Blue Box programme in the Waterloo Region, or the search for intelligent systems and innovative planning in the partners of the Interreg-funded WINPOL project (Gijon, Brussels, Anvers, Maribor, Mehedinti County, Drobeta Turnu Severin, Crete Region and the Environment Resources Authority of Malta).
-These LRGs have contributed to the increase in the rates of municipal waste recycling (covering material recycling, composting and digestion of bio-waste), although the 50% recycling target by 2020 have only been achieved by six countries, and disparities between Member States are still very obvious: in Belgium, Denmark and the Netherlands less than 5%; in Bulgaria and Greece up to 80%.
+Some innovative examples are the household waste selective collection as a pilot project in a neighbourhood in Barcelona, 213 the Blue Box programme in the Waterloo Region,214 or the search for intelligent systems and innovative planning in the partners of the Interreg-funded WINPOL project215 (Gijon, Brussels, Anvers, Maribor, Mehedinti County, Drobeta Turnu Severin, Crete Region and the Environment Resources Authority of Malta).
+These LRGs have contributed to the increase in the rates of municipal waste recycling (covering material recycling, composting and digestion of bio-waste),216 although the 50% recycling target by 2020 have only been achieved by six countries, and disparities between Member States are still very obvious: in Belgium, Denmark and the Netherlands less than 5%; in Bulgaria and Greece up to 80%.217